 Since the professional who is best suited to answer the clients' questions are engaged from the outset of the proceedings, issues surrounding the divorce can be resolved more quickly and the result can be tailored to the clients' needs.

 The referral model of collaborative practice is similar to the team model, except that this model is a "lawyer-centric" mode of dispute resolution.
-Each spouse still commits not to pursue litigation and the parties still take part in confidential meetings.
-Instead of hiring a team of professionals, however, the attorneys and the couple do their best to reach a decision on their own which takes all factors into account and engage other professionals as is beneficial.
+Each spouse still commits to not pursue litigation, and the parties still take part in confidential meetings.
+Instead of hiring a team of professionals, however, the attorneys and the couple do their best to reach a decision on their own, taking all factors into account and engaging other professionals as is beneficial.
 This works best for divorces with the fewest complications, like couples who have had short-term marriages with no children.

-As an experienced Burlingame family lawyer, I am committed to the highest level of professionalism and integrity to ensure that my clients' family law matters are handled quickly and properly.
+As experienced Burlingame family lawyers, we are committed to the highest level of professionalism and integrity, ensuring our clients' family law matters are handled quickly and properly.

-If you are facing a divorce in San Mateo or a surrounding area and feel that you would most benefit from the collaborative practice model, contact me at (650) 516-4777!
+If you are facing a divorce in San Mateo or a surrounding area and feel you would most benefit from the collaborative practice model, contact our office at (650) 516-4777!